tytydraco/yessleep/out/I_think_Im_being_stalked_by_a_cam_girl_PART_2.md

 “Are you real?”
-His voice broke a little as he tried holding back his tears.
+His voice broke a little as he tried to hold back his tears.